Reasoning Parser#

 ==== Original Output ====

-First, I need to add the numbers 1 and 3.
+First, I identify the two numbers that need to be added: 1 and 3.

-Sure, let's solve the addition step by step.
+Sure!
+Let's solve the addition problem step by step.

 **Question:** What is \(1 + 3\)?